rdegges/rdegges-blog/articles/2010/pycall-13-released.md

-% pycall 1.3 Released
+Title: pycall 1.3 Released
-%
+Date: 2010-02-24 04:00
-%
+Author: Randall Degges

-# pycall 1.3 Released
+Tags: programming, python, asterisk

 Earlier today I received an email from [Marcelo Araujo][] which contained a patch for [pycall][] to add support for local trunks.
 So I patched pycall up,